TruCol/Solidity-Forge-Template/README.md

   `https://gist.github.com/a-t-0/59ab053717e0ed834dc2b24304edd5c6`
   Copy that url and put it in the `branch-coverage-badge-icon` section at the bottom of this Readme file.
+  - Also copy that gist ID into the `.github/workflows/ci.yml` (twice).

 That should be it, now your repo fork has the ability to push the CI results into the gist you just created, and load the badge from that position.